codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/progressive-delivery.md

 The screenshot above is from the second stage of the canary where 33% of live traffic is redirected to the canary pods.
 You can also get the same information from the command line with `kubectl get trafficsplit`.

+## Monitoring the Argo Rollouts controller

+Note that regardless of whether you use metric evaluation for your own applications, Argo Rollouts itself exposes Prometheus metrics for its internal functionality.
+You can ingest those metrics like any other Prometheus application and create your own dashboards if you want to get some insights on what the controller is doing.

+You can find an example dashboard at [https://github.com/argoproj/argo-rollouts/blob/master/examples/dashboard.json](https://github.com/argoproj/argo-rollouts/blob/master/examples/dashboard.json) that can be used as a starting point.

+{% include image.html
+lightbox="true"
+file="/images/guides/progressive-delivery/monitor-rollout.png"
+url="/images/guides/progressive-delivery/monitor-rollout.png"
+alt="Integrated metrics from the Argo Rollouts controller" caption="Integrated metrics from the Argo Rollouts controller" max-width="80%"
+%}

+For more details see the [metrics documentation page](https://argoproj.github.io/argo-rollouts/features/controller-metrics/).

+## Using Argo Rollouts with GitOps

+For simplicity reasons, we covered progressive delivery in this page using Argo Rollouts on its own.
+Argo Rollouts integrates seamlessly with Argo CD bringing together GitOps and Progressive delivery.

+If you use Argo CD and Argo Rollouts together you will also have access to the Codefresh GitOps dashboard to manage your deployments:

+{% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/gitops-dashboard.png"
+  url="/images/guides/gitops/gitops-dashboard.png"
+  alt="The GitOps dashboard"
+  caption="The GitOps dashboard"
+  max-width="60%"
+ %}

+See our [GitOps page]({{site.baseurl}}/docs/ci-cd-guides/gitops-deployments/) for more details.